giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 last_review_date: 2022-11-21
 ---

-In this document you will learn how you can disable monitoring for you cluster.
+In this document you will learn how you can disable monitoring for your cluster.

 ## Introduction to monitoring